jinxinma/Independent_projects/README.md

 # Introduction
-In this repository, I posted some of the machine learning code I wrote including Gradient Boosted Trees and Ada Boosting.
+In this repository, I implemented Gradient Boosted Trees and Ada Boosting from scratch.